danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 ## Introducing RichTextKit

-This post has highlighted a few of the complicated APIs we have to use when working with rich text, how much that behaves differently between platforms and how much that is missing when working with rich text in SwiftUI.
-I have spent numerous hours wrestling strange edge cases, searching all over the web to find nuggets of useful information in 10+ years old Objective-C posts etc. Furthermore, if finding information for iOS is hard, finding information for macOS is even worse.
+This post has highlighted some of the complicated APIs that we have to use when working with rich text, how much that behaves differently between platforms and how much that's missing in SwiftUI.
+I've spent many hours wrestling strange edge cases, and have searched all over the web to find nuggets of useful information in 10+ years old Objective-C posts etc.

-So, since I have already implemented all the rich text functionality covered in this post and much, much more while working for a Swedish company called [Oribi]({{page.oribi}}), we felt that it's such a waste that we all have to reinvent the same wheel and work around the same limitations every time a new rich text-based app is to be developed.
+Since I have already implemented all the rich text functionality covered in this post and much more while working for a Swedish company called [Oribi]({{page.oribi}}) while developing a new version of their [Oribi Writer]({{page.oribi-writer}}) rich text editor, we felt that it's such a waste that all developers have to reinvent the same wheel and work around the same limitations every time a new rich text-based app is to be developed.

-This is why I'm happy to announce that I will be making all the rich text functionality that I have already implemented available as an open-source library, ready to be used in any UIKit, AppKit or SwiftUI app.
-The library is called [RichTextKit]({{page.richtextkit}}) and will provide functionality to make working with rich text a lot easier.
+This is why I'm happy to announce that we'll be making all the rich text functionality that we have already implemented available as an open-source library.
+The library is called [RichTextKit]({{page.richtextkit}}) and provides you with functionality to make working with rich text a lot easier in UIKit, AppKit and SwiftUI.

 ![RichTextKit logo]({{page.assets}}richtextkit.png){:width="650px"}

-[RichTextKit]({{page.richtextkit}}) is currently under active development, and so far only contains the functionality covered in this post.
-I will aim to make all the functionality available during the next couple of weeks and will also try to cover the implementation in separate blog posts.

-If you think rich text is an exciting topic, I'd love to get your eyes on [RichTextKit]({{page.richtextkit}}).
-Just star the repository, comment on this post or reach out in any way that suits you, and let's make rich text on Apple's platforms much more fun than it is today.
+[RichTextKit]({{page.richtextkit}}) is under development, but already provides the functionality featured in this post, as well as functionality to work with rich text, attributes, styles, traits etc. It even supports images and has a demo app that lets you try out many of its features.
+If you think rich text is an exciting topic, I'd love to get your eyes on it, to make rich text on Apple's platforms much more fun than it is today.

 ## Conclusion

-Although UIKit and AppKit has a bunch of built-in support for rich text, a lot is still missing.
-Also, some things work very differently in UIKit and AppKit, which makes multi-platform support a hassle.
-Finally, making things work in SwiftUI requires some tricky coordination between the various layers.
+Although UIKit and AppKit has a bunch of built-in support for rich text, a lot is missing.
+Also, some things work very differently in UIKit and AppKit, which makes multi-platform a hassle.
+Finally, SwiftUI requires a bit of tricky coordination between the various layers to get things to work.

-I hope that this post has made some things clearer and that you found the various examples interesting.
+I hope that this post has made some things clearer and that you found the examples interesting.
 You can find the source code in the [RichTextKit]({{page.richtextkit}}) library, which I will evolve over time.

 Thanks for reading!